SAML-Toolkits/ruby-saml/README.md

 settings.security[:logout_responses_signed] = true  # Enable signature on Logout Response
 ```

-Signatures will be handled automatically for both `HTTP-Redirect` and `HTTP-Redirect` Binding.
+Signatures will be handled automatically for both `HTTP-POST` and `HTTP-Redirect` Binding.
 Note that the RelayState parameter is used when creating the Signature on the `HTTP-Redirect` Binding.
 Remember to provide it to the Signature builder if you are sending a `GET RelayState` parameter or the
 signature validation process will fail at the IdP.